 You can however control the backlightning from the AURA software that comes preinstaled, as this keyboard gets RGB backlightning with 3 intensity levels and 4 zones that can be individually configured (different colors and some effects).
 This is nice, but at the same time at least standard for a gaming laptop of this period.

-As far as the typing experience goes, I wasn’t completely satisfied with this keyboard, but it’s still a decent typer.
+As far as the typing experience goes, this keyboard is not right down my alley, but it’s still a fairly good typer.
 The keys feel nice to the touch and have a slightly concave keycap.
-They also travel 2.5 mm into the frame, which should help, but they are a bit mushy and just too easy to press imo, which for me lead to an awkward feeling of uncertainty that translated in either a lower typing speed, or higher than average error rate.
-The experience mostly reminds me of the keyboard on the XPS, but with longer-stroke keys, which I’m not sure it’s a positive or not.
-For me, as I’m used to short-stroke keyboards, it wasn’t, but for you it might be.
+They also travel 1.8 mm into the frame, which should help the overall typing experience, but they are a bit mushy and require a firm stroke to actuate, which for me lead to an awkward feeling of uncertainty that translated in higher than average error rate, which in all fairness got better with time.

 Those interested in gaming on other hand should know that the keys support N-key rollover (explained here) and according to Asus, are guaranteed for 20-million presses, so they’ll perform well and reliably in games.

 On the other hand, I don’t have much to nag about the trackpad.
 It’s a well sized and positioned plastic surface made by Elan, but with Precision drivers, and it performs well with all the standard activities.
 It’s not a clickpad and thus not clickable, instead Asus implemented some awesome dedicated physical buttons that are a pleasure to press and are also basically noiseless.